 To prepare this recipe you’ll need black tapioca pearls (boba), raw or turbinado sugar, almond syrup, almond milk (homemade if possible) and thai tea mix or black tea (which will taste similar but will not give you the same vibrant orange color).
 In lieu of almond syrup you can use a bit of almond extract, and instead of turbinado sugar you can use a mix of granulated and brown sugars to give the syrup that same caramel flavor.

-I used Julie’s method for preparing the boba, as opposed to what’s written on the package, and the texture of the pearls is much more pleasant.
+I used a slightly different method for preparing the boba, as opposed to what’s written on the package, and the texture of the pearls is much more pleasant.
 Smoother through and through with no unpleasantly chewy center.
 It takes a few minutes longer (give yourself 20 minutes or so to let it sufficiently soak), but well worth the extra effort.

 It’s mesmerizing, I tell you.
 Like some sort of nebulous cloud of sweetness.